PhilDiver/anomaly-detection-images/README.md

 # Anomaly Detection in transistor images with Convolutional Autoencoder

-*Note: The notebook was executed in Google Colab to reduce training time of the deep learing model.*
+*Note: The notebook was executed in Google Colab to reduce training time of the deep learning model.*

 ## Project Objective